 Creating rounded corners involves a working knowledge of HTML tables.
 If you are already familiar with the various tags associated with HTML tables and their attributes, go ahead and dig right into this tip else, I recommend reading the Advanced HTML Tutorial.

 That said, creating rounded corners in no rocket science.
-We simply employ HTML tables to create the layout and accomplish our task, which is to produce something like the table with rounded corners below.
+We simply employ HTML tables to create the layout and accomplish our task – click to view the rounded table.

 Remember, all elements on a web page including images are rectangular!
 This should come as no surprise because the screen on our monitors is rectangular and so is the browser window and the active space in the browser (the area in which the web page is displayed).

 Take a look at the image below.
 It’s of a circle, right?
 However, the graphic is actually a rectangle (a square to be precise) – read more about why images are rectangles.

 The background color of the image above is the same as that of the web page (white – hexadecimal code #ffffff) because of which it seems that the image is circular.
 The green circle us surrounded by white color which is actually our image background color.
 If we place the image is a table with a blue background, we can then see the area occupied by the image.

 Now you can see the white space that surrounds the green circle, right?
 OK!
 So what does all this have to do with creating tables with rounded corners?
 A lot, my good friend… a lot!

 Now that we understand that though images are rectangles, they can be employed to give a semblance of other shapes.
 The shape that we would use are the four quarters of a circle.
 But before jumping to all that, let us create the HTML code on which we will work further.

 The first step is to understand that a table with rounded corners is created with 3 columns and 3 rows, a total of 9 table cells – like the table below:

 |Cell 1||Cell 2||Cell 3|